About the project

 Central topics of this discourse include:

-• The opportunities of a return to "indigenous" knowledge for the countries of the Global South and the Global North
+- The opportunities of returning to "indigenous" knowledge for the countries of the Global South and the Global North

 Numerous activities are planned along this thematic classification of the program.